ltrc/Plants_domain_article_generation/README.md

 The aim of this Honors project is to increase the number of Telugu wikipedia pages in any domain.
 The domain I chose is plants domain.
 The total number of plant telugu wikipedia pages I created are 7416.

-### Motivation:
+### Objectives:
-My motivation to increase the number of telugu wikipedia pages is to increase the telugu database for future use.
+1) Scraping the data for plants to create a plant database.
+2) Machine translating the data into Telugu.
+3) Creating a Template for wikipedia article.
+4) Creating .xml for wikipedia articles.

 ### Related work:
 1) Data Scraping from plants related websites.